"Milady! It's morning! Time to get up!"

-Marina did feel a hint of remorse as she gazed into Kaede's bloodshot pupils and noticed the dark shadows under her eyes.
-But it was soon swept away by her sense of fulfillment.
-The maid hadn't been lying last night when she spoke of her gratitude, but such logical understanding also didn't remove an urge to exact some measure of reprisal.
+Marina did feel a hint of remorse as she gazed into Kaede's bloodshot pupils and noticed the dark shadows under her eyes, but it was soon swept away by her sense of fulfillment.
+The maid hadn't been lying last night when she spoke of her gratitude, though such logical understanding also didn't remove an urge to exact some measure of reprisal.
 She couldn't seriously wrong Kaede without feeling guilty.
-But since Marina had suffered many emotional downs after that botched mission, it seemed only fair that she could torment the girl a little for her own amusement in return.
+However, since Marina had suffered many emotional downs after that botched mission, it seemed only fair that she could torment the girl a little for her own amusement in return.

 ...Especially when there was an rare opportunity to do so without triggering her curse.